alexyoung91/Sphere/README.md

 Sphere
 ====================

-A set of java classes to model Spheres.
+A set of java classes that model Spheres.